adaltas/node-shell/doc/usage/help.md

+---
+title: Help usage
+description: How to use the help.
+keywords: ['parameters', 'node.js', 'cli', 'usage', 'help', 'print']
+maturity: review
+---

-# Displaying help
+# Displaying the help

-Help print detailed information about how to use a command or one of its sub commands.
+Help prints detailed information about how to use a command or one of its sub commands.

 ## Usage